MTOSCentral/Sunflower/README.md

 # Central
 The New Family System
 Release Candiate
-#Change Log:
+# Change Log:

-# V1.1
+## V1.1
-Fixed Bugs
+### Fixed Bugs

-Seperated The Base Codes As The Kernel
+### Seperated The Base Codes As The Kernel

-History Support
+### History Support

-Multiple New Features.
+### Multiple New Features.

+### SQL Command Bug Fixes

-# V1.0
+## V1.0

-Fixed Bug When Adding Money If Child is NOT 'C'
+### Fixed Bug When Adding Money If Child is NOT 'C'

-Fixed Bug When Removing Money
+### Fixed Bug When Removing Money

-Fixed Language Settings
+### Fixed Language Settings

-Localization More Strings
+### Localization More Strings

-And Fixed Serval Bugs and API Added
+### Fixed Serval Bugs and API Added

+# Warnings And Disclaimer

-!!Mint Kernel is a critical part of Central Now and it cannot be run without the kernel.!!
+## !!Mint Kernel is a critical part of Central Now and it cannot be run without the kernel.!!

-!!MintKernel are both license under MIT LICENSE!!
+## !!MintKernel are both license under MIT LICENSE!!

-!!WARNING:MINTLOG IS SHARED SOURCE, BUT NOT OPEN SOURCE, THAT MEANS YOU CAN VIEW AND RUN IT, BUT YOU CANNOT MODIFY IT,THANKS FOR SUPPORTING US!! copyright (c) 2020-2021 Meow Tech Open Source / Places Apps, all rights reserved.
+## !!WARNING:MINTLOG IS SHARED SOURCE, BUT NOT OPEN SOURCE, THAT MEANS YOU CAN VIEW AND RUN IT, BUT YOU CANNOT MODIFY IT,THANKS FOR SUPPORTING US!!
+## copyright (c) 2020-2021 Meow Tech Open Source / Places Apps, all rights reserved.

-!!MintKernel is a seprate project that is now NOT LINKED with central!!
+## !!MintKernel is a seprate project that is now NOT LINKED with central!!

-!!Central is licensed under EPL 2!!
+## !!Central is licensed under EPL 2!!

-!!The central is now just a frontend of MintKernel, Not a self-runnable project!!
+## !!The central is now just a frontend of MintKernel, Not a self-runnable project!!

-!!MintLog is a seprate project and can be excluded with the kernel!!
+## !!MintLog is a seprate project and can be excluded with the kernel!!

-!!MintLog cannot be use with other program without Meow Tech Open Source / Places App Written Permission!!
+## !!MintLog cannot be use with other program without Meow Tech Open Source / Places App Written Permission!!

-!!MintLog Source Code MUST NOT be use in other projects!!
+## !!MintLog Source Code MUST NOT be use in other projects!!

 Enjoy,